-COAG ENERGY COUNCIL PROPOSAL AND AEMC RECOMMENDATION COAG ENERGY COUNCIL'S PROPOSED AMENDMENTS TO THE NGR Provide guidance on the allowed return for speculative capital expenditure (recommendation 15) (a) Amendments to rule 84.
-Clarify the application of the new capital expenditure criteria (recommendation 16) Amendments to rule 79.
+COAG ENERGY COUNCIL PROPOSAL AND AEMC RECOMMENDATION COAG ENERGY COUNCIL PROPOSED AMENDMENTS TO THE NGR (recommendation 15) ^(a) Clarify the application of the new capital expenditure criteria (recommendation 16) Amendments to rule 79.
 Enable addition of existing extensions and expansions to the opening capital base (recommendation 18) Amendment to rule 77.
 Require allocation of expenditure between covered and uncovered parts of a pipeline (recommendation 19) Amendments to rules 79 and 91.
 Amend definition of rebateable services and rebate methodology (recommendation 20) Amendments to rule 93 and 97.
 Information and negotiation Require transmission pipeline service providers to disclose Bulletin Board information (recommendation 21) Omission of rule 111 and amendments to rules141, 145, 177.
 Require distribution pipeline service providers to disclose capacity and usage information (recommendation 22) Proposed rules 35B, 36A to 36C in Part 7,112A, 112B, 112C and 112D in Division 2 of Part 11.
 Clarify the role of the regulator in passing on information requests to service providers (recommendation 23) Amendments to rule 107.
 Introduce a financial and offer information disclosure regime for light regulation pipelines (recommendation 24) Proposed rules 35B, 36A, 36D to 36F, in Division 2 of Part 11 and amendments to rule 36.
 Remove the requirement to provide KPIs as part of the access arrangement (recommendation 25) Amendments to rules 45 and 72.
 Improve the Scheme Register (recommendation 26) Amendments to rules 133 to 135 and insertion of new rule 135A.
-Improve the access negotiation process (recommendation 27) (b) Amendments to rule 112.
+Improve the access negotiation process (recommendation 27) ^(b) Amendments to rule 112.